BENEFIX- coagulation factor ix (recombinant)

 |Adapted from: Roberts and Eberst1|

-BeneFIX, when reconstituted, contains polysorbate-80, which is known to increase the rate of di-(2-ethylhexyl)phthalate (DEHP) extraction from polyvinyl chloride (PVC).
+Note: BeneFIX, when reconstituted, contains polysorbate-80, which is known to increase the rate of di-(2-ethylhexyl) phthalate (DEHP) extraction from polyvinyl chloride (PVC).
 This should be considered during the preparation and administration of BeneFIX, including storage time elapsed in a PVC container following reconstitution.
-It is important that the recommendations for dosage and administration be followed closely [see Dosage and Administration (2)].
+It is important that the recommendations for dosage and administration be followed closely [see Dosage and Administration (2.1, 2.3)].

 Nephrotic syndrome has been reported following immune tolerance induction with factor IX products in hemophilia B patients with factor IX inhibitors and a history of allergic reactions to factor IX.
 The safety and efficacy of using BeneFIX for immune tolerance induction have not been established.

-Patients using BeneFIX should be monitored for the development of factor IX inhibitors by appropriate clinical observations and laboratory tests.
-Inhibitors have been reported following administration of BeneFIX [see Adverse Reactions (6.1)].
-If expected plasma factor IX activity levels are not attained, or if bleeding is not controlled with an expected dose, an assay that measures factor IX inhibitor concentration should be performed.
+Neutralizing antibodies (inhibitors) have been reported following administration of BeneFIX [see Adverse Reactions (6.1)].
+Evaluate patients using BeneFIX for the development of factor IX inhibitors by appropriate clinical observations and laboratory tests.
+If expected plasma factor IX activity levels are not attained, or if bleeding is not controlled with an expected dose, perform an assay that measures factor IX inhibitor concentration.

-Patients with factor IX inhibitors may be at an increased risk of anaphylaxis upon subsequent challenge with factor IX.2 Patients experiencing allergic reactions should be evaluated for the presence of an inhibitor.
-Patients should be observed closely for signs and symptoms of acute hypersensitivity reactions, particularly during the early phases of initial exposure to product.
-Because of the potential for allergic reactions with factor IX concentrates, the initial (approximately 10 - 20) administrations of factor IX should be performed under medical supervision where proper medical care for allergic reactions could be provided.
+Patients with factor IX inhibitors are at an increased risk of severe hypersensitivity reactions or anaphylaxis upon subsequent challenge with factor IX.2 Evaluate patients experiencing allergic reactions for the presence of an inhibitor and closely monitor patients with inhibitors for signs and symptoms of acute hypersensitivity reactions, particularly during the early phases of initial exposure to product [see Warnings and Precautions (5.1)].

 The most serious adverse reactions are systemic hypersensitivity reactions, including bronchospastic reactions and/or hypotension and anaphylaxis and the development of high-titer inhibitors necessitating alternative treatments to factor IX replacement therapy.